-- 3.15.1 Pursuant to section 595(1) of the Education and Training Act 2020 75(1) of the State Sector Act 1988 the terms and conditions of this agreement shall be actual terms and conditions. - 3.15.2 Provided that the Secretary for Education may approve additional terms and conditions of employment where such terms are not inconsistent with the terms and conditions of this collective agreement.
+- 3.15.1 Pursuant to section 75(1) of the State Sector Act 1988 the terms and conditions of this agreement shall be actual terms and conditions. - 3.15.2 Provided that the Secretary for Education may approve additional terms and conditions of employment where such terms are not inconsistent with the terms and conditions of this collective agreement.